Tracy-P/vfpmemberclass/README.md

 * using a class that has a baseGrid in it on a form
 * using a class that has a baseGrid in it in a class

+**IMPORTANT**
+This bit of code to process the files is more than is needed.
+I'll work on an adjustment later.

 **NOTE** each of these should have some code in at least one method

 The process*.prg files are the classes to update the classes and forms in the project.